AstarNetwork/astar-docs/docs/tutorials/index.md

 ## Start interacting and building on Astar Network with our hands-on guides

-When we add an index.md file inside a section folder in the filesystem, the section title on the sidebar in our docs switches from a toggle displaying subsections, to a landing page like this one for the section instead.
+The index.md file inside a section folder in the filesystem acts as a landing page for the section, like this one, and https://docs.astar.network/docs/build is another good example.

 Heading 1 ^ is always the section title displayed in the sidebar.

 ## For Users